2023 Best Nursing Schools in New York

 On average, nursing graduates from NYU take out $25,380 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $732, assuming that the borrower is on a 10-year repayment plan.

-Molloy College did quite well in this year’s ranking of the best schools for nursing students.
-It came in at #12 on the list.
+Molloy College landed the #12 spot in the 2023 rankings for the best nursing programs.
 Molloy is a small private not-for-profit school located in the suburb of Rockville Centre.

 On average, nursing graduates from Molloy take out $31,934 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $365.

-St. Peter’s Hospital College of Nursing ranked #13 on this year’s Best Nursing Schools in New York list.
-St. Peter's Hospital College of Nursing is a small private not-for-profit school located in the city of Albany.
+St. Peter’s Hospital College of Nursing came in at #13 in this year’s edition of the Best Nursing Schools in New York ranking.
+St. Peter's Hospital College of Nursing is a fairly small private not-for-profit school located in the city of Albany.

 On average, nursing graduates from St. Peter's Hospital College of Nursing take out $26,399 in student loans while working on their degree.

-Samaritan Hospital School of Nursing landed the #14 spot in the 2023 rankings for the best nursing programs.
-Located in the city of Troy, Samaritan Hospital School of Nursing is a private not-for-profit college with a fairly small student population.
+Samaritan Hospital School of Nursing ranked #14 on this year’s Best Nursing Schools in New York list.
+Located in the city of Troy, Samaritan Hospital School of Nursing is a private not-for-profit school with a fairly small student population.

 On average, nursing graduates from Samaritan Hospital School of Nursing take out $27,500 in student loans while working on their degree.